ossd-sp22/ColoredMeValentined/CODE_OF_CONDUCT.md

 with those enforcing the Code of Conduct, is allowed during this period.
 Violating these terms may lead to a permanent ban.

+**Rationale**: If following and still violating Steps 1 and 2, then the privilege to work in this community will temporarily be blocked as the next logical action.
+Duration is up to the committee members depending on the severity of the act.
+Our goal is not to punish but to encourage reflection towards introspection.

 ### 4. Permanent Ban

 **Community Impact**: Demonstrating a pattern of violation of community